isuru-crest/CREST-Website/src/data/global/areas/area3-1.md

 is_featured: false
 type: "area"
 research_area: 3
 main_content: "Researchers at CREST leverage various artificial intelligence approaches to develop tools and techniques to better understand the developers’ viewpoint on security while adopting container technologies in industry.
-We study a large volume of container-related data in open source software repositories (GitHub), Question/Answering Platforms (Stack Overflow, Docker Forum)  as well as container image repositories (Docker Hub) to find and analyse the security issues.
-This research will help container developers and researchers to understand container security requirements and provide a broad view of possible security attacks and risks."
+We study a large volume of container-related data in open source software repositories (GitHub), Question/Answering Platforms (Stack Overflow, Docker Forum)  as well as container image repositories (Docker Hub) to find and analyse the security issues."
 ---